ckitagawa/go-gnuplot/README.md

 This is a fork of [sbinet/go-gnuplot](https://www.github.com/sbinet/go-gnuplot).
-The fork is motivated by the lack of maintenance to the original repo.
-This version will aim to extend on and fix bugs with the original implementation.
-The original API will not change so that this can become a drag and drop replacement of the original.
-See the issues for specific planned changes.
+The fork is motivated by the lack of maintenance to the original repo and the need for 3D and quiver plotting in scientific computing not yet provided by native Golang plotting libraries.
+This version will aim to extend upon and modernize the original implementation without changing the base API so that this can remain a drop-in replacement.
+See the issues for specific planned changes or if you want to see a change file an issue against the repo.

 Installation
 ------------